 TOEFL (Test of English as a Foreign Language): Your most recent score must be at least 90 for the Internet-based test (iBT), at least 230 for the computer-based test (CBT), or at least 570 for the paper and pencil test (PBT).
-For fall 2015 admission, we only accept official scores from exams taken on or after June 1, 2013.
+For Fall 2016 admission, we only accept scores from exams taken on or after June 1, 2014.
 To have your exam results sent to Berkeley's Full-Time MBA Program, list institution code 4833 and department code 02.
 See our class profile for last year's average TOEFL score

 IELTS (International English Language Testing System): While TOEFL is preferred, you can submit scores from the Academic Modules of the International English Language Testing System (IELTS).
-For fall 2015 admission, only tests taken on or after June 1, 2013 will be considered.
+For Fall 2016 admission, only tests taken on or after June 1, 2014 will be considered.
 Your most recent overall BAND score must be at least 7 on a 9-point scale.

 The Admissions Committee conducts interviews of applicants by invitation only, and we ask that you please refrain from contacting us to request an interview.
 Interviews are offered both on-campus and in cities around the world.